Criminal Defense Attorney

 At The Law Offices of Jason Trumpler, our associates are available to answer the phone at all times of the day to assist clients in posting bail and getting released from jail.
 Whether you have been charged with DWI, a drug offense, a prostitution-related crime, or another offense, the team at our criminal defense law firm is here to help you get through this difficult time.

-Contact our Austin criminal defense law office online or call us at (512) 645-1140 to schedule a free consultation with our attorney.
+Send our Austin criminal defense law office a message or call us to schedule a free consultation with our attorney.

 What to Do If You Have Been Arrested

 If you have been arrested, you, a family member, or friend can contact The Law Offices of Jason Trumpler at any time of the day or night, including weekends.
 Our criminal law firm has associates available to guide you through the process of posting bail and getting released from jail.